macknever/demoRepo/README.md

 - Uses **PAXOS consensus** (slower than normal writes).
 - No rollback support.

+Transaction is only atomic in partition level. e.g. if consistency level is set to QUORUM and RF=3, a write is successful if it receives acknowledgments from 2 nodes.
+But if one succeed one fail, the failed one won't change and also the succeeded one won't roll back.

 #### **Example in Cassandra (CAS Transaction)**
 ```sql
 UPDATE accounts SET balance = balance - 100 WHERE user_id = 101 IF balance >= 100;